VBG Interpretation

 · ~6 min read

 Venous blood gases (VBG) are a fast, low-risk alternative to arterial blood gases (ABG) for many clinical questions.
 While they cannot assess oxygenation, they are extremely useful for evaluating acid-base status and trending ventilation.
+For a full comparison, see our ABG Interpretation Guide and VBG vs ABG guide.

 Step 1: Check pH